Snow-0/dwmblocks/README.md

     dwmblocks
 # Scripts
-make sure to make the scripts in the src folder an executable so that the status bar works.
+Make sure to make the scripts in the src folder an executable so that the status bar works.

 # Modifying blocks